 Region Exclusive Characters

 Doesn't it feel great to be different?
 Some servers in MapleStory have their own, unique characters.
 So far, none of them really fit in with the established class hierarchy, so they are listed here.
-Popular classes often find their way into other regional versions.
+Popular classes often find their way into other regional versions, although so far none of them have been brought to the original Korean version.
 At the moment, all region-exclusive character classes share the same level cap as non-Cygnus character classes.

 The Dragon Warrior is a character class originally released in China and Taiwan's servers as a region-exclusive Pirate class, but it was also made available for creation in MapleSEA (as ZEN) for a short time.
 They are heavily inspired by martial arts, and use guns and knuckles as their weapons.
 They've received some of the same flak as Jett for being added as a supposed replacement for the rebalancing of the Pirate classes (as many of the skills are very similar to the revamped Pirate skills from KMS), but it is unknown at this point if that is true.Tropes associated with the Dragon Warrior:

 Jett is a job released in the North American Server as a region-exclusive Pirate class.
 She is a fugitive bounty hunter from space accused of killing the King of the Planet Cerberus and uses a gun as her primary weapon.
 Jett received some of the same flak as the Dragon Warrior for being added as a supposed replacement for the rebalancing of the Pirate classes (as many of the skills are very similar to the revamped Pirate skills from KMS); this was disproved after the revamped Pirate skills were added to GMS following her release.Tropes associated with Jett: